 Low Power Mode

 The machine shall be capable of operating in at least one of the low power mode states described below:

 In addition, the machine shall be capable of returning itself back to its normal operating conditions at the conclusion of the inactivity period.
-The low power mode-related controls/software shall be capable of on-site adjustments by the vending operator or machine owner unless the low power controlling device is already pre-programmed when installed into the machine.
+The low power mode-related controls/software shall be capable of on-site adjustment by the vending operator or machine owner unless the low power controlling device is already preprogrammed when installed into the machine.

 When testing refrigerated beverage vending machines, the following test methods shall be used to determine ENERGY STAR qualification:

 |MDEC||10 CFR Part 431 Subpart Q, 10 CFR Part 431.294|